2011 Texas Tech Red Raiders football team

 The 2011 Texas Tech Red Raiders football team represented Texas Tech University as a member of the Big 12 Conference during the 2011 NCAA Division I FBS football season.
 Led by second-year by head coach Tommy Tuberville, the Red Raiders compiled an overall record of 5–7 with a mark of 2–7 in conference play, placing ninth in the Big 12.
 2011 was the first losing season for Texas Tech since the 1992 season and the Red Raiders failed to qualify for a bowl game for the first time since the 1999 season.
 The team played home games at Jones AT&T Stadium in Lubbock, Texas.

 Texas Tech started the season 4–0 before losing two close games to No. 24 Texas A&M and No. 17 Kansas State.
 The Red Raiders then beat No. 3 Oklahoma, 41–38, improving to 5–2 and entering the AP Poll at No. 19.
 The team lost their final five games, four by at least 24 points, including a 66–6 loss to No. 2 Oklahoma State.

 Defensive coordinator Chad Glasgow and Texas Tech mutually agreed to part ways following the season.
 The team's defense ranked 117th in points allowed per game, allowing an average of 39.25.

-Previous season

-The 2010 team, led by Tommy Tuberville in his first year as Texas Tech's head coach, finished with an overall record of 8–5 and a Big 12 record of 3–5.
-The team went 1–3 against ranked opponents, with the team's only victory over a ranked team being a 24–17 win over no. 14 Missouri.
-The team was invited to the inaugural TicketCity Bowl, where they defeated Northwestern 45–38.